 When we engage our community we give of our insights, we listen to their insights, ideas and opinions.
 When we engage with our community we interact with them.
 In your career you’ve earned the right to (finish this sentence).
 Earning the right to do something in any business circumstance means you have the authority, credibility or know-how.
 When you interact with your audience you should have some credibility.
 You may be building your credibility with your community.
 Or, you may have it from day one based on your recognized accomplishments in your industry.
 Interacting with your community can take several forms.

 First I’ll touch on personal interaction.
 We are not robots.
 We are people with interests and personalities.
 In social media it is very common for people to let their hair down and share things about themselves or their personality.
-I personally enjoy seeing comments from people I follow online about the photos they’ve taken, their daughter’s wedding, or whatever personal tidbit it may be.
+I personally enjoy seeing comments from people I follow online about the photos they’ve taken, their daughter’s wedding, or whatever personal tidbit it may be, including their beautifully curated wedding photo books.
 If you’re wondering what this has to do with marketing – everything!
 Opening discussions in business settings often are about something other than business.
 Social media affords us the opportunity to be ourselves and gain insights into people in our communities.
 Don’t be all work and no play or you’ll be perceived as boring and only interested in advancing your business cause.

 Marketing interaction in social media can be very effective but it must be approached carefully.
 Posting links to blog posts or articles and asking for reaction is an effective way to interact.
 Even if people don’t respond, you’re still interacting with your community by sharing content.
 Responding to other people’s comments or content they share is another effective way to interact.